sakasikai/blm-mll/source/CommandLineTools.md

 ##### Synopsis

-Transforms a multi-label classification problem with L labels into L single-label separate binary classification problems using the same base classifier provided in the constructor.
-The prediction output is the union of all per label classifiers
+Transforms a multi-label classification problem with $L$ labels into $L$ separate binary classification problems using the same base classifier provided in the constructor.
+The prediction output is the union of all outputs of per-label classifiers.